 There are two Aux inputs (quarter- and one-eighth-inch, for mono and stereo, respectively) with level control, as well as a one-eighth-inch headphone output to keep the neighbors from banging at your walls.
 The amp features a 3-band equalizer (shelving bands for low and treble and a peaking band for mids).
 The Custom 10-inch speaker from Ampeg is bound to give you a classic Ampeg tone with great clarity, with just enough grind to make your teeth act accordingly.

 It’s fairly rugged and easily portable, enabling it to survive club gigs and smaller venues, and come back for more.
 It really comes into its own when used for practice and rehearsal.
-Hands down, this is one of the best bass amps under 300 bucks.
+Hands down, this is one of the best bass amps around.

 Peavey Max Series Max 110 Bass Combo Amplifier